-She goes so far as to say that the term 'dream' should be reserved for one kind of experience or the other but not both as they are quite different and distinct.
+She goes so far as to say that the term 'dream' should be reserved for one kind of experience - the automatic, or the other - the impressed memory (e.g. - of Egoic activity), but not both as they are quite different and distinct.
 She regards proper dreams as being the result of the activities of the Ego, the Higher Ego, our atma-buddhi-manas trinity, during the times that the personal ego, or personality, is asleep or otherwise rendered passive, as in meditation.
-She further says that there is a channel of communication always functioning, more or less, between the Ego and physical ensciousness.
+She further says that there is a channel of communication always functioning, more or less between the Ego and physical consciousness.
 In our waking states it manifests as our 'still small voice' of conscience which we may or may not heed.
-At its own level, she further says, the Egoic consciousness is infinitely greater than anything the personality can experience.
+She further says that the Egoic consciousness at its own level is infinitely greater than anything the personality can experience.
 This is the realm of Divinity.
+She says,

-She says, "Remember that the only God man comes into contact with is his own God, called Spirit, Soul and Mind, or Consciousness, and these three are one".
-(Transactions of the Blavatsky Lodge p.
-56.)
+"Remember that the only God man comes into contact with is his own God, called Spirit, Soul and Mind, or Consciousness, and these three are one".
+(T. B. L., 56 et seq)

-There is an interesting description of H.P.B. herself being aware of Egoic inspiration direct into waking consciousness given by her in letters to her aunt Mme Fadéef and her sister Mme Jelihovsky.
-These are quoted by Mary K. Neff in her Personal Memoirs of H. P. Blavatsky.
+There is an interesting description of H. P. B. herself being aware of Egoic inspiration direct into waking consciousness, given by her in letters to her aunt Mme Fadeef and her sister Vera Zhelihovsky.
+These are quoted by

+Mary K. Neff in her Personal Memoirs of H. P. Blavatsky.
 (Ch.
-XXXIII p.
-243/4, and see also Ch.
-XXXVII p.
-279).
-These extracts bring this exalted state of consciousness, so often imagined to be of nebulous exultation, into a sharp focus of understandable reality.
-But they obviously tend to over simplify Egoic capacities.
-Quoting H.P.B. again, "Man is the microcosm of the macrocosm; the god on earth is built on the pattern of the god in nature.
+XXXIII, 243/44, and see also Ch.
+XXXVII, 279).
+These extracts bring this exalted state of consciousness, so often imagined to be one of nebulous exultation, into a sharp focus of understandable reality.
+But they tend to oversimplify Egoic capabilities.
+Quoting H. P. B. again,

+"Man is the microcosm of the macrocosm; the god on earth is built on the pattern of the god in nature.
 But the universal consciousness of the real Ego transcends a millionfold the self-consciousness of the personal or false Ego...."
-(Transactions of the Blavatsky Lodge p.
-60.)
+(T. B. L., 60)

-All the activities of the Ego at its level are recorded in akasha, the universal primeval substance of living light, of which at lower levels the astral light is a modification.
-In the astral light all the inner workings of personality, our thoughts, our desires and even the images of our physical forms, actions and events are recorded.
+All the activities of the Ego at its level are recorded in Akasha, the universal primeval substance of living light, of which, as we have seen, at lower levels the Astral Light is a modification.
+In the Astral Light all the inner workings of personality, our thoughts, our desires and even the images of our physical forms, actions and events are recorded.
+It is these images in the Astral Light that play such an important part in spiritualist phenomena.

-It is these images in the astral light that play such an important part in spiritualist phenonmena.
-Quoting again from the Transactions of the Blavatsky Lodge (see Dreams pp. 50/51) "....
-In the thoughts of the real man, or the immortal 'Individuality', the pictures and visions of the Past and Future are as the Present; nor are his thoughts like ours, subjective pictures in our cerebration, but living acts and deeds, present actualities.
-They are realities, even as they were when speech expressed in sounds did not exist; when thoughts were things, and men did not need to express them in speeches; for they instantly realised themselves in action by the power of kriyasakti, that mysterious power which transforms instantaneously ideas into visible forms..."
+"....In the thoughts of the real man, or the immortal 'Individuality', the pictures and visions of the Past and Future are as the Present; nor are his thoughts like ours, subjective pictures in our cerebration, but living acts and deeds, present actualities.
+They are realities, even as they were when speech expressed in sounds did not exist; when thoughts were things, and men did not need to express them in speeches - for they instantly realized themselves in action by the power of kriyasakti, that mysterious power which transforms instantaneously ideas into visible forms..."
+(T. B. L., 51).